While we all try to be as clear as possible, sometimes it can feel like financial services in particular are speaking a different language.

 There’s no limit on how much you can contribute, however, there is a limit on how much tax relief you can get.

 Your contributions before basic rate tax relief is added are net contributions.
-We add tax relief up to the basic rate, which we reclaim from HMRC, on the contributions you make.
+For most plans we add tax relief up to the basic rate, which we reclaim from HMRC, on the contributions you make.
 Your contributions after basic rate tax relief is added are gross contributions.

 If you have no earnings, or earn up to £3,600 in a tax year, you can contribute £2,880 net across all your pension schemes and get tax relief of £720, giving you a gross contribution of £3,600.
 If you earn more than £3,600 in a tax year, you can get tax relief on 100% of the earnings you contribute up to the Annual Allowance.